Round up of the Challenge on Saturday the 2nd April 2005

 The competition was on - I made my first judgements.
 Style went to Gabriel & Danny, as Dale & Janak did not even consider any style pieces.

-On weight, Dales team scooped an easy 4 points and with four wheel drive and pinned construction, they get the 4 four engineering.
+On weight, Dales team scooped an easy 4 points and with four wheel drive and pinned construction, they get the 4 engineering points.
 So 8 points to Dale & Janak to 2 for Danny & Gabriel.

 Now for the race, Dales team volunteer to go first, with Dale driving.
 He makes steady progress, although the sunlight is not helping the Lego Manas infrared system much.
 So Dale makes sure he keeps a shadow on his robot when possible.